korpling/graphANNIS-java/README.md

 How to compile
 ---------------

-First, you need to build and install the graphANNIS library with cargo for your system.
+You will need to build and install the graphANNIS library (Rust version) with cargo for your system before you can build the Java project with Maven.

+- Install the latest version (at least 1.28.0) of Rust:
+- Clone the graphANNIS library (Rust version is in the **rust/develop** branch!) from https://github.com/thomaskrause/graphANNIS/tree/rust/develop
+- Execute `cargo build --release` in the cloned repository
-Copy the resulting libgraphannis\_capi.so/.dll/.dylib file to `java-api/src/main/resources/<platform>/` where the platform is one of the following:
+- Copy the resulting  shared library file `target/release/libgraphannis_capi.so` (`libgraphannis_capi.dylib` under MacOS X and `graphannis_capi.dll` under Windows) to `java-api/src/main/resources/<platform>/` where the platform is one of the following:

 | Operating system       | `<platform>`  |
 |------------------------|---------------|